coezbek/baker/README.md

 - Introduce WRAP_COMMAND to allow wrapping shell commands in a custom command (e.g. `ssh -t`)
 - Add support for '-f', '--fast-forward' to printing of completed steps.
 - Add interactive mode (`baker -i`) to prompt each step before executing it.
+- Highlight all trailing whitespaces in bakefiles (in particular due to HEREDOC)

 ### 0.1.0
 - Support running colorized/animated shell commands.